 Monday morning check-in

-Every Monday morning, I check in with my Momentum members to share my top three tasks of the week and witness members declaring theirs’.
+Every Monday morning, I check in with my accountability buddies to share my top three tasks of the week and witness others declaring theirs’.
 These top three tasks are not everyday things and client work, but instead focus on creating leverage, making sales, and mass communications (rather than replying to one person via email).

 Sharing and declaring these top three tasks gives me, and the group, accountability to actually get these things done.

-Part of Momentum is the ‘stop doing’ pile – those habits, routines or people in your life who are taking you away from the life you want.
+Part of growing your business is your ‘stop doing’ pile – those habits, routines or people in your life who are taking you away from the life you want.
 These can be people with a bad attitude and too much money baggage that are contagious to your enthusiasm.